US Expat & Nomad Tax Estimator

 The Expat Alpha: Strategy Beyond the FEIE

-Living as a US Digital Nomad in 2026 is no longer a fringe lifestyle—it is a sophisticated tax-arbitrage play.
+Living as a US Digital Nomad in 2026 is no longer a fringe lifestyle—it is a advanced tax-arbitrage play.
 However, the complexity of citizenship-based taxation means that a single misstep can result in severe IRS penalties.
 Our Nomad Tax Estimator models the most robust strategies for high-earning remote professionals.

 The Foreign Earned Income Exclusion (FEIE) in 2026